erichards52/Master-Project/README.md

 This script is self-explanatory.
 It downloads the arachaeal, viral and plasmid genome in the fna format.
 It should be run in the "Custom" directory.

 **Custom Database**
-If you wish to create your own custom database, or build on the one already created, merely change/add/remove the following code in HumanBacteriaRat.py
+If you wish to create your own custom database, merely change/add/remove the following code in HumanBacteriaRat.py

 print('Downloading <$ANY> genomes'+'\n')
 download_refseq_genome(<$ID>,'<$ANY>_genome_url.txt')